Andrew-Max/andes-photocentric-jekyll-theme/README.md

 `pano`

-Inside of these directories should be numbered photos starting at 1 ie `1.jpg`

-so in the images section
+Inside of these directories should be numbered photos starting at 1 ie `1.jpg`.
+So in the images section

 ```
   - type: horizontal